 - Step 1.
 Complete all academic requirements for admission. - Step 2.
 Obtain official sealed transcripts from ALL colleges attended.
 Transcript requests from previously attended colleges should be made well in advance of the application deadline.
 All official college transcripts in original sealed envelope (only unofficial Peralta Colleges accepted); and MUST BE ATTACHED to the application upon submission.
-Do not have transcripts sent directly to the Allied Health/Nursing office they will not be processed. - Step 3.
+Do not have transcripts sent directly to the Allied Health/Nursing office they will not be processed.
+No electronic transcripts will be accepted; physical copies only. - Step 3.
 For pre-requisite coursework outside of California, attach a copy of the catalog course description to your application.
 Applications will be deemed incomplete without it. - Step 4.
 Foreign college transcripts must first be submitted to an international evaluation service for translation and to determine course equivalencies prior to application submission. - Step 5.
-Submit only the completed application along with transcripts and out of state catalog course descriptions to Merritt College, Building S, Room 333 by 4 PM on March 8th, 2018.
+Submit only the completed application along with transcripts and out of state catalog course descriptions to Merritt College, Building S, Room 343 by 4 PM on March 7th, 2019.
 Office hours are 9 AM 4 PM. - NOTE: DO NOT SUBMIT return envelopes, letters, certificates, or other documents.

 Postmarks & faxes will not be accepted.
 The ADN department is not responsible for any lost or misdirected applications, transcripts, or documents that are not hand-delivered (i.e. mailed, courier service, or other delivery methods).
 Therefore, the ADN department WILL NOT be able to verify receipt or delivery.